-- Achieve an undergraduate grade point average of 3.0 or higher. - The MTS Thesis student will be assigned an advisor who will determine their academic ability for this master's, coordinate the student's course structure, and monitor their progress in the program.
+- Complete the process of formal admission to the seminary, including satisfaction of all entrance requirements (see Admissions Requirements and Procedures section in this catalog). - Achieve an undergraduate grade point average of 3.0 or higher. - The MTS Thesis student will be assigned an advisor who will determine their academic ability for this master's, coordinate the student's course structure, and monitor their progress in the program.